 34:21 “On six days you may labor, but on the seventh day you must rest; even at the time of plowing and of harvest you are to rest.

 ‘The Sabbath showed that Israel’s life…possessed the element of “free time”.
 The Sabbath was a rejection of greedy snatching at the whole of time.
 Even in busy periods (ploughing, harvest) the Sabbath was to be observed (cf Ex 34:21)…Rather than being simply an interlude between periods of work, it was the climax of the week.
 Unfortunately, the Sabbath’s restful and fundamental characteristics were obscured by the Pharisees’ pedantry in New Testament times.
 Ensuring that no “work” took place on the Sabbath became very hard work, and celebrating the delights of freedom began to feel like a duty.’
 (Banks, The Tyranny of Time, 184)

-Ex 34:26 “Bring the best of the firstfruits of your soil to the house of the LORD your God.
+34:26 “The first of the firstfruits of your soil you must bring to the house of the LORD your God.

 ‘I am afraid, brethren, that God could not afford to make our faces shine.
 We should grow too proud.
 It needs a very meek and lowly spirit to bear the shinings of God.
 We only read of two men whose faces shone, and both were very meek.
 The one is Moses, in the Old Testament, the other is Stephen in the New Testament, whose last words proved his meekness.
 When the Jews were stoning him, he prayed, “Lord, lay not this sin to their charge” (Acts 7:60).
 Gentleness of nature and lowliness of mind are a fine background on which God may lay the brightness of his glory.’
 (The Best of Spurgeon, 233)